PiciAkk/OpenBubi-Docs/docs/getting-started.md

 # <p align="center">Getting started</p>

 In this guide, I'll show you, how to get started using OpenBubi...

+Something